krishna2426/Insta_STEM/README.md

 This is currently a solo project, and I’m looking for contributors to collaborate on the next phases.

 You’re welcome to contribute if you’re into:
-- Frontend development (React, Tailwind, Streamlit)
+- Frontend development (React, Tailwind, Streamlit).
-- Backend development (Flask, FastAPI)
+- Backend development (Flask, FastAPI).
-- Browser extensions
+- Browser extensions.
-- NLP and transformer models
+- NLP and transformer models.
-- UI/UX design
+- UI/UX design.
-- Dataset expansion or annotation
+- Dataset expansion or annotation.
-- Full-stack or MLOps
+- Full-stack or MLOps.

 If you’re passionate about building tools that help make educational content more accessible, I’d love to work with you.
 Feel free to open an issue or reach out via [LinkedIn](https://www.linkedin.com/in/krishna-sharma-112366215).